The Internet as the driver of social change

 One thing you should not forget about the euphoria about this business idea: With all this, the Airbnb founders are probably not (only) a better world, but their own purse.

-The business idea from the Silicon Valley, born from an air mattress rental in their own home, is already estimated to a billion dollars according to Focus - with similar potentials as Facebook and Twitter.
-And presumably also with similar risks, because Mark Zuckerberg, as we know, was not primarily interested in networking people, even though he always likes to stress that.
+According to Focus, the business idea from Silicon Valley, born out of renting an air mattress in one's own apartment, is already valued at one billion dollars - with potential similar to Facebook and twitter.
+And presumably with similar risks, because Mark Zuckerberg is not primarily interested in networking people, even if he likes to emphasize this again and again.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).